Integer sample size and event counts

 # Slightly different from continuous design due to slightly different information fraction

-x$upper$sf(alpha = x_integer$alpha, t = x_integer$timing, x_integer$upper$param)$spend
+x_integer$upper$sf(alpha = x_integer$alpha, t = x_integer$timing, x_integer$upper$param)$spend

 Finally, we look at cumulative boundary crossing probabilities under the alternate hypothesis for each design.
 Due to rounding up the final sample size, the integer-based design has slightly higher total power than the specified 80% (Type II error beta = 0.2.).
 Interim power is slightly lower for the integer-based design since sample size is rounded to the nearest integer rather than rounded up as at the final analysis.